Two Indian drugmakers to end trials of generic Merck pill for moderate COVID-19 | Health

 Two Indian drugmakers to end trials of generic Merck pill for moderate COVID-19

+Merck's trials are based on U.S. Food and Drug Administration definitions, which for moderate COVID-19 describe blood oxygen levels as no lower than 93%.
+It defines blood oxygen levels for severe COVID-19 as 93% or lower.
+The trials in India define moderate COVID-19 blood oxygen levels as 90% to 93%, according to the trial documents for the two companies.

+Aurobindo and MSN are continuing to conduct studies of molnupiravir in patients with mild COVID-19 who have not been hospitalized, according to trial documents and the website of the Indian drug regulator's internal expert committee.
+Merck and partner Ridgeback Biotherapeutics last week said molnupiravir had nearly halved the risk of hospitalization https://www.reuters.com/business/healthcare-pharmaceuticals/mercks-covid-19-pill-cuts-risk-death-hospitalization-by-50-study-2021-10-01 or death in at-risk non-hospitalized patients with mild-to-moderate COVID-19, results hailed by experts as potentially a major advance in fight against the illness.

-Two Indian drugmakers have requested permission to end late-stage trials of their generic versions of Merck & Co's oral antiviral drug molnupiravir for moderate COVID-19, raising questions about how effective the experimental medicine is for that group of patients.
-The Indian drug regulator's internal expert committee disclosed on its website that Aurobindo Pharma Ltd and MSN Laboratories had presented interim clinical trial data for this group of patients and asked to end the trials.
+The Indian drug regulator's committee also disclosed on its website that Aurobindo and MSN had presented interim clinical trial data for moderate COVID-19 patients and asked to end the trials.

-The two companies plan to continue their late-stage trials for patients with mild COVID-19, the drug regulator said.
 A source with the Drug Controller General of India said the pill has not shown "significant efficacy" https://www.reuters.com/business/healthcare-pharmaceuticals/merck-drug-less-effective-against-moderate-covid-india-regulatory-source-2021-10-08 against moderate COVID-19, though it was having success against mild cases.

-Merck and partner Ridgeback Biotherapeutics last week said molnupiravir had nearly halved the risk of hospitalization https://www.reuters.com/business/healthcare-pharmaceuticals/mercks-covid-19-pill-cuts-risk-death-hospitalization-by-50-study-2021-10-01 or death in patients at risk of severe disease who had mild-to-moderate COVID-19, results hailed by experts as potentially a major advance in fight against the illness.
-It has not yet provided detailed data of its trial that had planned to enroll 1,500 patients.

-It was not immediately clear whether differences between the trials run by the Indian drugmakers and Merck - such as how they define moderate COVID-19 - may have contributed to the trial outcomes.
-According to Aurobindo's trial protocol, moderate patients included those with fever, coughing, breathing difficulties and oxygen deficiency.
-An Aurobindo spokesperson did not comment on the effectiveness of the drug in its trial.
-The spokesperson said the company had "faced challenges in patient recruitment at this juncture" for its trial in moderate COVID-19 patients, adding "we are evaluating the further course of action."

 The other licensed company, Hetero, in early July announced interim data from its own late-stage trial of generic molnupiravir in mild COVID-19 patients and submitted an application to regulators for its emergency use.
 Hetero is separately conducting a study on moderate COVID-19 patients and has said those results will be presented at a future date.